SantiagoEliass2077/thesis-doc-satelital/README.md

 Before running the script, users must edit the variable `baseDir` to point to their local raw data directory corresponding to the selected river.

 The code was tested using MATLAB R2025b.
+With the following packages

+Statistics and Machine Learning Toolbox
+Signal Processing Toolbox
+Data adquisition Toolbox

 ---